 Appropriate and adequate insurance coverage depends on the nature of the employee’s position and the assets you're protecting.
 As always, consult your insurance professional with any questions or requested changes to your policy.
 Here's some information to get you started.

-Contracting with an outside firm
+If you contract a worker with an outside firm

-Permanent full- or part-time employees
+If you hire permanent full- or part-time employees